 - Additionally, it allows running the API load tests and website speed tests.

-- It enables performing Load testing directly from the cloud, and it doesn’t require to write any code.
+- It enables performing Load testing directly from the cloud, and it doesn’t require writing any code.

 - A free user account registration is mandatory to start using it.

-The article provides to the point information on load testing and the best practices for its implementation.
+This article provides to-the-point information on load testing and the best practices for its implementation.
 We wish that the software testers reading this post would immensely benefit from these plugins.
-All the three Chrome extensions for web load testing are extremely useful and easy to use.
+All three Chrome extensions for web load testing are handy and easy to use.